 - I needed the sensory bin activities to be as easy as possible

-With those two points in mind, I found plenty of easy sensory bins to get started!
+With those two points in mind, I have plenty of easy sensory bin ideas to get us started!

 For this sensory bin, take dish soap, water, and fill a plastic bin until the water is full of bubbles.